-For budding female entrepreneurs who have little or no cash to start a business, things don't come as easily as they do for their male peers.
-Banks, investors, and lenders in general often are harder on women business owners when it comes to loan requirements and approval ratings than they are on men.
-In fact, men in general, often receive more emotional support and encouragement from society to just "go for it" than women.
+For budding female entrepreneurs who have little or no cash to start a business, things might not come as easily as the do for their male peers.
+Banks, investors, and lenders, in general, can be harder on women business owners when it comes to loan requirements and approval ratings than they are on men.
+In fact, men, in general, often receive more cultural support and encouragement from society to just "go for it" than women.

 But take heart, there are plenty of money-making opportunities that can at least provide supplemental income which can help you set aside your own start-up funds for a larger, more sustainable business later on down the road.
 Even though most people know that it takes money to make money, the biggest investment in a new business is often your time and passion.